lammps/lammps/doc/src/pair_agni.rst

 Currently, only elemental systems are implemented.
 Also, the method only provides access to the forces and not energies or stresses.
+The lack of potential energy data makes this pair style incompatible with several of the :doc:`minimizer algorthms <min_style>` like *cg* or *sd*\ .
+It should work with damped dynamics based minimizers like *fire* or *quickmin*\ .
 However, one can access the energy via thermodynamic integration of the forces as discussed in :ref:`(Botu3) <Botu2016construct>`.
 This pair style is part of the USER-MISC package.
 It is only enabled if LAMMPS was built with that